MAKE A VOTING PLAN

 As Reform Jews, we are summoned to engage with our community and to sanctify the sacred gift of freedom by expressing gratitude and affirming the responsibility freedom places on us.
 In this spirit, our tradition teaches that the process of choosing leaders is not a privilege but a collective responsibility.

-This year, Temple will continue bring these values to life in the 2020 elections.
+Temple will continue to bring these values to life in future elections.
 Temple has embarked on a nonpartisan civic engagement campaign—Temple Votes—to achieve 100% voting by every member of Temple eligible to vote.
-Through a variety of means, including one-on-one outreach to Temple members, we will educate, register, engage, motivate, prepare, and enable 100% of voting age Temple members to vote in 2020.
-Click here to watch our 2020 Civic Engagement Campaign Kickoff.
+Through a variety of means, including one-on-one outreach to Temple members, we will educate, register, engage, motivate, prepare, and enable 100% of voting age Temple members to vote.

 Get Involved, Be Engaged